Stitch Fix Inc. (SFIX) is destined for greater heights as its last quarter sales were 481,900 K - News Daemon

 Stitch Fix Inc. (NASDAQ: SFIX) Trading Performance Indicators

-Here are Stitch Fix Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 0.90.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.20.
-Likewise, its price to free cash flow for the trailing twelve months is 46.54.
+You can see what Stitch Fix Inc. (SFIX) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.90.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.21.
+Likewise, its price to free cash flow for the trailing twelve months is 47.26.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -1.90, a number that is poised to hit -0.47 in the next quarter and is forecasted to reach -1.39 in one year’s time.